Battle of Island Flats: Eaton's station

-Warned ahead of time of the coming assault by messengers sent from Cherokee diplomat Nancy Ward, the areas' militia members, most of whom were battle hardened and experienced from the recent Dunmore's War, were mustered to Eaton's station,National Archives : To George Washington from Piomingo, 30 October 1789 [letter not found; created May, 4, 2002; perma-link; National Archives website; "Founders Online;" Source Project: Washington Papers; retrieved March 9, 2023 situated on the ridge just east of Long Island.
+Warned ahead of time of the coming assault by messengers sent from Cherokee diplomat Nancy Ward, the areas' militia members, most of whom were battle hardened and experienced from the recent Dunmore's War, were mustered to Eaton's station, situated on the ridge just east of Long Island.
 Under Majors James Thompson and William Cocke, they readied Eaton's station for battle.
-Along with a small garrison of soldiers that had been stationed in the area, they rapidly fortified the simple way-station and constructed a stockade fence of logs and rails around it.Lynch, Wayne; William Cocke at the Battle of Long Island Flats, 1776; "Journal of the American Revolution"; [via WebPage; May 7, 2013; All Things Liberty online]; retrieved March 2023 Then the frontiersmen waited for the arrival of the war party.
+Along with a small garrison of soldiers that had been stationed in the area, they rapidly fortified the simple way-station and constructed a stockade fence of logs and rails around it.
+Then the frontiersmen waited for the arrival of the war party.

 Battle

 Both of the opposing forces comprised less than 200 men each: about 170 for the frontiersmen, and approximately 190 for the Indians.
 The Native American raiders were following Cherokee war chiefs, Oconostota, Dragging Canoe (Tsiyu Gansini) and The Raven (Savanukah), all of whom were skilled and experienced warriors.
 They started their campaign against the settlers on July 20, 1776.
 Because of the lack of surprise that they counted on, the Cherokees were quickly routed, and they withdrew after suffering at least 14 fatalities (nearly one-twelfth of their entire force).
 The Indians also suffered several lesser casualties—including a badly wounded Dragging Canoe.
 The station defenders suffered four casualties.

 After being beaten back by the frontiersmen, Cherokee raiding parties continued attacks against the isolated settlements in the region.
 State militias retaliated, destroying Native villages and crops.